 Over the last decade, Fentanyl abuse has risen while the number of prescriptions for the medication has remained low.
 To get the drug, some people are buying or stealing other individual’s Fentanyl patches to use for themselves.

 The problem with this is that the person who has been prescribed the drug has built up a tolerance to the medication.
 As a result, when someone else takes the medication, the drug is too strong.
 When someone who has not built up a tolerance uses the drug, they may develop seizures or overdose.
 These seizures and overdoses end up resulting in ER visits and potential death.
+Overdose from this dangerous drug is all too common in circumstances like this.

 Another potential for Fentanyl abuse is when a person has been prescribed the medication and abuses their prescription.
 People with chronic pain can develop tolerance and dependence.
 When the drug no longer relieves their pain, they increase their medication dosage or frequency of use.